Uthappa13/PathPlanning_WarehouseRobot/README.md

-Implementation and Simulation of Informed RRT* algorithm
+## Robot Path Planning using Informed RRT* Algorithm and Simulation using Gazebo

 ## Project Overview